jimbobding/seasons/TESTING.md

 - Trying to place anything over -1 items in the cart results in an error message stating 'value must be less or equal to 99' and nothing is placed in the cart.

 #### Bugs/Improvements
-- The number of each item the user has in their account is not displayed.
-The total cost of each item is and its total value.
 - Unable to adjust the number of items using decrement/increment buttons, when pressed the number is not incremented but just added straight to cart.

 #### Fixes
 - The post load javascript script for the increment and decrement items was not being loaded as the script had been cut in half from auto-formatting, I manually reformated the script and it now works.